Walmart to Stop Selling Cosmopolitan Magazine At Check Out Aisle in All 5,000 Stores

 Originally created as a family magazine in 1886, Cosmopolitan became a women’s magazine in the mid 1960’s when Helen Gurley Brown took over.
 Brown, a feminist, changed the magazines content to be more sexually overt, which has morphed into the pornographic magazine it now is.

 Movieguide® applauds Walmart for this decision and The National Center on Sexual Exploitation for their hard work to protect families from sexual exploitation.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!